hexatomic/hexatomic.github.io/src/index.md

 # The Hexatomic project

+> The Hexatomic **software documentation** is hosted at
+<i class="fa fa-book"></i> [**hexatomic.github.io/hexatomic**](https://hexatomic.github.io/hexatomic).

-**"A minimal infrastructure for the sustainable provision of extensible multi-layer annotation software for linguistic corpora" (Hexatomic)** is a joint research project at Friedrich-Schiller-Universität Jena and Humboldt-Universität zu Berlin.
+*"A minimal infrastructure for the sustainable provision of extensible multi-layer annotation software for linguistic corpora" (Hexatomic)* was a joint research project at Friedrich-Schiller-Universität Jena and Humboldt-Universität zu Berlin.

-It is funded under the call ["Research Software Sustainability"](http://www.dfg.de/en/research_funding/programmes/infrastructure/lis/funding_opportunities/call_proposal_software/) issued by [Deutsche Forschungsgemeinschaft](http://www.dfg.de/en/) under grant number 391160252 and runs from October 2018 until September 2021.
+It was funded under the call ["Research Software Sustainability"](http://www.dfg.de/en/research_funding/programmes/infrastructure/lis/funding_opportunities/call_proposal_software/) issued by [Deutsche Forschungsgemeinschaft](http://www.dfg.de/en/) under grant number 391160252 and ran from October 2018 until September 2021.

-The project aims to implement, test, and document *a minimal infrastructure for the sustainable development, provision, and maintenance of research software*.
+The project aimed to implement, test, and document *a minimal infrastructure for the sustainable development, provision, and maintenance of research software*.
 The [complete project proposal is available as a PDF](./static/pdf/hexatomic_project_description_website.pdf).